 - The employee receives a pension throughout his life, and it is passed on to his spouse and two children after the employee’s demise.

-- The employee is liable to get pension either after regular retirement at the age of 58 years or after voluntary retirement at the age of 50 years; the only condition is regular service of at least ten years.
+- The employee is liable to get pension either after regular retirement at the age of 58 years or after voluntary retirement at the age of 50 years.
+The only condition for this is regular service of at least ten years.

 - The employee gets a life insurance coverage up to ₹600000 under EDLI.